euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 In order to implement this, the CVP maintains an *execution context* which holds two sets of addresses in regular or transient storage (if supported): `accountStatusChecks` and `vaultStatusChecks`.
 The execution context will also contain the `onBehalfOfAddress` that has currently been authenticated, so it can be queried for by a vault (see security considerations).

-An execution context will exist for the duration of the batch, and then be discarded.
+An execution context will exist for the duration of the batch, and is then discarded.
 Only one execution context can exist at a time.
-However, nesting batches *is* allowed, because the execution context stores a "depth" value that increases each time a batch is started and decreases when it ends.
-Only once it decreases to the initial value do the deferred checks get performed.
-Nesting batches is useful because otherwise calling contracts from a batch that themselves want to defer checks would be more complicated, and these contracts would need two code-paths: one that defers and one that doesn't.
+However, nesting batches *is* allowed (see below).

 When the execution context is complete, the address sets are iterated over:

 * For each address in `accountStatusChecks`, confirm that at most one controller is installed (its `accountControllers` set is of size 0 or 1).
 If a controller is installed, invoke `checkAccountStatus` on the controller for this account and ensure that the controller is satisfied.
 * For each address in `vaultStatusChecks`, call `checkVaultStatus` on the vault address stored in the set and ensure that the vault is satisfied.

+Additionally, the execution context contains some locks that protect critical regions from re-entrancy (see below).

 #### Nested Execution Contexts

 If a vault or other contract is invoked via the CVP, and that contract in turn re-invokes the CVP to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

+Internally, the execution context stores a `batchDepth` value that increases each time a batch is started and decreases when it ends.
+Only once it decreases to the initial value of `0` do the deferred checks get performed.
+Nesting batches is useful because otherwise calling contracts from a batch that themselves want to defer checks would be more complicated, and these contracts would need two code-paths: one that defers and one that doesn't.

 The previous value of `onBehalfOfAddress` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
 This ensures that contracts can rely on the `onBehalfOfAddress` at all times when `msg.sender` is the CVP.
 However, they can not necessarily rely on this value not changing when they invoke user-controllable callbacks (because they could created a nested context).

+#### checksInProgressLock

+Although the `checkAccountStatus` function is invoked with `staticcall`, the `checkVaultStatus` is invoked with `call`.
+This allows vaults to record end-of-batch data summaries in its storage (ie net token in/out flows).

+However, if a vault (or something it invokes) calls back into the CVP at this point, an inconsistent state of the deferal checks could be observed.
+To prevent this, the `checksInProgressLock` mutex is locked while the CVP is resolving the account and vault status check sets.

+#### impersonateLock

+The typical use-case for impersonation is a liability vault is to seize some collateral assets during a liquidation flow.

+However, when interacting with complicated vaults that may invoke external contracts during a withdraw/transfer, a liability vault may want to ensure that no *other* collaterals are removed during the seizure.

+In order to simplify the implementation of this check, the `impersonateLock` mutex is locked while invoking a collateral vault during the `impersonate` flow.
+While locked, no accounts' collateral or controller sets can be modified.

+Additionally, during an impersonation, the CVP cannot be re-entered via `call`, `batch`, or `impersonate`.